INL/BlackLab/core/src/site/markdown/blacklab-server-different-languages.md

 	def showHits(hits, docs)
 		""" Show an array of hits in a table """

-		# Context of the hit is passed in arrays, per property
+		# Context of the hit is passed in arrays, per annotation
 		# (word/lemma/PoS).
 Right now we only want to display the
 		# words.
 This is how we join the word array to a string.
 		def words(context)